aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/creating-single-pdf-with-different-layouts/_index.md

 ### Q4: Where can I find detailed documentation?

-A4: Refer to the documentation [here](https://reference.aspose.com/cad/net/).
+A4: Refer to the documentation [Aspose.CAD .NET API reference](https://reference.aspose.com/cad/net/).

 ### Q5: Can I purchase a license for Aspose.CAD for .NET?

-A5: Yes, you can buy a license [here](https://purchase.aspose.com/buy).
+A5: Yes, you can buy a license [Aspose purchase page](https://purchase.aspose.com/buy).

 **Additional Q&A**